UN body says Israeli forces have killed over 1,000 aid-seekers in Gaza since May, as hunger worsens

 Israel accuses Hamas of siphoning off aid — without providing evidence of widespread diversion — and blames U.N. agencies for failing to deliver food it has allowed in.
 The military says it has only fired warning shots near aid sites.
 The Gaza Humanitarian Foundation, an Israeli-backed American contractor, rejected what it said were “false and exaggerated statistics” from the United Nations.

-The Gaza Health Ministry, which is part of the Hamas-run government and staffed by medical professionals, said Tuesday that 101 people, including 80 children, have died in recent days from starvation.
+The Gaza Health Ministry, which is part of the Hamas-run government and staffed by medical professionals, said Tuesday that 80 children have died from starvation since the beginning of the war, while 21 adults have since Sunday.
+The ministry only recently began tracking deaths from malnutrition in adults.

 The deaths could not be independently verified, but U.N. officials and major international aid groups say the conditions for starvation exist in Gaza.
 During hunger crises, people can die from malnutrition or from common illnesses or injuries that the body is not strong enough to fight.

-Note: This story was first published on July 22, 2025.
-It was updated on July 23, 2025, to correct that all 101 deaths from starvation reported by the Gaza Health Ministry were not in recent days.
-They include 80 children who have died since the beginning of the war, and 21 adults who have died since Sunday.